 - Variable Special Pay: An Officer of the Medical Corps of the Army on active duty for a period of not less than one year is entitled to monthly VSP payments ranging from $100 to $1,000 depending on pay grade and the years of creditable service.

 - Board Certified Pay: An Officer of the Medical Corps of the Army certified by an American Medical or Osteopathic Specialty Examining Board or a Board Certification Equivalency is entitled to monthly BCP payments ranging from $208 to $500 depending on the years of creditable service.

 - Incentive Special Pay: An Officer of the Medical Corps of the Army who signs an agreement to remain on active duty for not less than one year may receive an annual bonus ranging from $20,000 to $60,000 depending on the specialty qualification and whether they receive Multiyear Special Pay.

 - Additional Special Pay: An officer entitled to Variable Special Pay who has a current, valid, unrestricted license or approved waiver and who signs an agreement to remain on active duty for not less than one year, is entitled to Additional Special Pay in the amount of $15,000 for each 12-month period which the officer is not in medical internship or initial residency training.

 - Multiyear Special Pay: A medical officer who signs a written agreement to remain on active duty for 2, 3, or 4 years may be paid an annual retention bonus that ranges from $12,000 to $60,000 depending on the length of active duty contract and the medical officer's specialty.

 - Accession Bonus:

-For information on other special pay benefits not listed above, please visit:
+For information on other special pay benefits, please visit: